docpad-archive/documentation/01-start/03-begin.html.md

 This simple procedure can be followed irrespective of your desired JavaScript pre-processor.

-Sweet, you're now ready to relax, with a rich cup of CoffeeScript.
+Sweet!
+Now you're ready to relax, with a rich cup of CoffeeScript.